silviubogan/sendgrid-test/README.md

 that may be created per account.`

-To run `example.js` first run `npm install` in its directory and complete the values of the first three variables declared at the beginning of the script.
+To run `example.js` first run `npm install` in its directory and complete the values of the first 4 variables declared at the beginning of the script.

 Other relevant links: [NodeJS API docs](https://github.com/sendgrid/sendgrid-nodejs), [How to migrate from